 Determine who will be responsible for carrying emergency medication.
-It is important to note that state and local laws may vary and must be followed.
+Youth who are capable should be encouraged to always carry it with themselves if permitted.
+It is important to note that state and local laws may vary and must be followed (e.g., if the camp is located in a different state).
 Contact the camp or the council health supervisor for specific information.